kose-y/dist-primal-dual/README.md

 ## Installation

+### On Docker (recommended)

+We have all the prerequisites readily installed in our docker containers.
+See `docker/`.
+The docker version contains an option to also download a bigger dataset, which are shown to be scalable on multiple GPU devices.

 ### On Linux

 Prerequisites: Python 3, with tensorflow >=1.2 installed.
 The code is tested on Python 3.5.  **Tensorflow is not automatically installed by our setup script**.
 To install tensorflow on your system, you can follow the instructions in [this link](https://www.tensorflow.org/install/).